trinitylake-io/trinitylake/docs/format/overview.md

 - Update the definition of existing table `table1` in `ns1`
 - Create a new materialized view `mv2` in namespace `ns2`

-The root tree node is at version 4, and also points to the previous version of the root node of the LakeHouse.
+The root tree node is at version 4, and also points to the previous version of the root node of the Lakehouse.
 This is used for achieving time travel, rollback and snapshot export.